-University of Wisconsin Oshkosh alumnus Bryan Ernst ‘12, of Ripon, is an entrepreneur who started Ernessi Organics, an original hydroponics system that grows herbs and vegetables.
+University of Wisconsin Oshkosh alumnus Bryan Ernst ‘12, of Ripon, is an entrepreneur who started Ernessi Farms, an original hydroponics system that grows herbs and vegetables.

 Hydroponics is the growing of produce without the use of soil.
 Plant roots are suspended into a nutrient liquid mixture, which provides just the right amount of nutrients that the soil will accept.
 Ernest can control the specific mixture that certain plants receive to maximize growth and yield.

 This venture is something the geology graduate has always been interested in pursuing.

 “Prior to going to UW Oshkosh, I was a marine and had been to many barren areas, so I’ve seen first hand how hard it is for people to find food,” Ernst said.
 “I’ve always wondered how we can grow food efficiently in dense urban areas.”

 Ernessi Farms grows all sorts of herbs and more than 100 types of micro-greens like kale, cabbage, basil, chives, cilantro and sage in Ripon’s urban downtown area.